 Perfect for beginners and young skiers, Campgaw Mountain offers lessons for ages 4–6 and a dedicated beginner hill with magic carpets for easy access to the top.
 Snow tubing requires advance tickets.
 Season passes for are currently available.

-Tubing at Mountain Creek.
+Have a blast snow tubing at Mountain Creek.
 Photo courtesy of Mountain Creek

 Mountain Creek – Vernon